Conte-Ecology/basinCharacteristics/nlcdLandCover/README.md

 | Developed, High Intensity    |	24    |	0      | 1         | 0         |
 | Barren Land (Rock/Sand/Clay) |	31    |	0      | 0         | 0         |

- - "version" is the name that will be associated with this particular run of the tool (e.g. `NortheastHRD` for all High Resolution Catchments)
+ - `version` is the name that will be associated with this particular run of the tool (e.g. "NortheastHRD" for all High Resolution Catchments)
- - "keepFiles" specifies whether or not to keep the intermediate GIS files.
+ - `keepFiles` specifies whether or not to keep the intermediate GIS files.
 Enter "NO" to delete or "YES" to keep.